staveesh/staveesh.github.io/_pages/about.md

 profile:
   align: right
-  image: profile.jpg
+  image: picture.jpg
   image_circular: false # crops the image to make it circular
-  address: >
-    <p>Email: taveesh@uchicago.edu</p>

 news: true  # includes a list of news items
 latest_posts: true  # includes a list of the newest posts
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
-I am a third year PhD student at the University of Chicago.
-I am interested in working on Internet measurements and security.
-As a member of the Network Operations and Internet Security (NOISE) lab, I am advised by [Prof. Nick Feamster](https://people.cs.uchicago.edu/~feamster/).
-Previously, I was at the [University of Cape Town](https://uct.ac.za/) for my masters, where I worked with [Dr. Josiah Chavula](https://www.josiahchavula.com/).
+As a fourth year PhD student at the University of Chicago, I am currently working on Internet measurements, operations and observability.
+I am a member of the Network Operations and Internet Security (NOISE) lab, where I am advised by [Prof. Nick Feamster](https://people.cs.uchicago.edu/~feamster/).
+My PhD research aims to understand the spatial and temporal nature of Internet quality disparities through cross-sectional measurement data.
+Until the third year, my work explored this problem space through a socio-technical lens.
+More recently, the focus of my research has shifted towards understanding the co-occurrence between Internet performance disruptions across ISPs and regions.
+The remaining duration of my PhD will be dedicated towards understanding how we can leverage insights from these co-occurrence patterns to determine *where* and *when* to measure Internet performance.

+I also bring industry experience to my research.
+I spent a summer as a Research Intern at [Cisco ThousandEyes](https://https://www.thousandeyes.com/), where I worked on building event detection pipelines for residential broadband performance.
+Earlier in my career, I was a Software Engineer in the Finance Technology sector—first at [PayPal](https://paypal.com), where I built systems to evaluate fraud detection models, and then at [ePayLater](https://epaylater.in), where I developed product features for a “buy now, pay later” service.

+Before starting my PhD, I was at the [University of Cape Town](https://uct.ac.za/) for my masters, where I had the privilege of working with [Dr. Josiah Chavula](https://www.josiahchavula.com/) on developing measurement data collection systems for resource-constrained environments.
 I completed my undergraduate studies at [BITS Goa](https://www.bits-pilani.ac.in/goa/).

-My research aims to understand the spatial and temporal nature of Internet access disparities through cross-sectional measurement data.
-Over the course of my PhD, I seek to build *flawless* Internet access maps for effective data-driven policymaking.

-In a past life, I was a software engineer in the Finance Technology industry.
-I worked for over a year in the Global Data Science team at [PayPal, Inc.](https://www.paypal.com), which was followed by a brief stint in a product development team at [ePayLater](https://www.epaylater.in).
+**I am always on the lookout for summer internships and research collaboration opportunities in data science, Internet measurement, and related areas.
+Please feel free to reach out to me via [email](mailto:taveesh@uchicago.edu) or [LinkedIn](https://www.linkedin.com/in/taveesh-sharma/) if you would like to connect!**